 Quercus robur English oak

-Famous in song and story, English oak grows wild in all countries of Europe and into the Middle East, so the name is a misnomer and (as also with the California pepper tree) will ultimately have to be dropped.
-Still, that may take some time.
-In England the tree is known as common oak or pedunculate oak, the latter name referring to the peduncles or long stalks on which the clusters of 1-inch acorns hang.
+Famous in song and story, English oak grows wild in all countries of Europe and into the Middle East, so the name is a misnomer.
+But at least it is actually native to England, where it is known as common oak or pedunculate oak, the latter name referring to the peduncles or long stalks on which the clusters of 1-inch acorns hang.
 It is also known as aik in Scotland, woke or woak in the west of England and yak in the south, róvere in Italy, and roble in Spanish.
 The word acorn denotes oak-corn.
 The leaves are 2 to 5 inches long with many rounded lobes, smooth above, paler and bluish below, and without stalks.
+Two characteristic ear-like lobes are at the base.
 English oak is known from historical records to live to a great age, probably a thousand years, and to a great size, a height of 128 feet and a girth of 43 feet having been recorded.

 Name derivation: Quercus – Latin for oak; robur – Latin for oak-wood, also strength.